 HumanitiesX offers year-long fellowships to teams comprised of faculty in DePaul’s

 College of Liberal Arts and Social Sciences, community partners, and students.
 Each team works to design and deploy a co-taught, project-based course in the humanities in the spring of the fellowship year.
-These courses all focus on a shared annual theme: the 2020-21 Collaborative theme is
+These courses all focus on a shared annual theme.

 HumanitiesX fellows are supported throughout the fellowship year, so that they may participate in a rigorous program of professional development, build and exchange knowledge about the annual theme, and collaboratively develop meaningful, community-engaged course projects.
 These projects are key to the HumanitiesX model, as they demonstrate how humanities methods—such as historical inquiry, critique, preservation, curation, writing, and artistic expression—can contribute to understanding and action beyond the university walls.

 HumanitiesX is generously funded by a three-year grant from the

 Andrew W. Mellon Foundation.
 We have recruited our first cohort of fellows, and in the fall of 2021, the Collaborative will officially launch.
 For the 2020-21 year, during which all DePaul activities have been remote, we have pursued alternative activities guided by the theme of Speaking in and Documenting this Historic Moment.